On this page

 Seeking help is important because it can foster children and young people’s mental health and wellbeing.

-When children and young people view help-seeking positively, it builds a sense of agency and confidence that they can influence their world and receive help if needed.
+- build a sense of agency and confidence that they can influence their world and receive help if needed

 The earlier individuals can access support, the better.
 Issues that aren’t addressed can become more difficult to manage, continuing to affect the child or young person as they grow.